machinecreek/spark/README.md

 * Maven: 3.3.9 is used here.
 Earlier versions are possible but not tested.
 * Scala IntelliJ Plugin 3.0.6 is used here.

-### For running on the command line using spark-submit
+### For compiling, running on the command line using spark-submit
 * Maven: 3.3.9 is used here.
 Earlier versions are possible but not tested.
 * Spark 2.1.1+
 * Scala 2.11.7